 Skip to content

-Academic Training
+Pre-completion Academic Training

-What is Academic Training?
+What is academic training?

+Academic Training is training related to your field of study; it requires authorization from ISS.
 Training could be in the form of a job, internship, research position, cooperative education position, or other opportunity to obtain experience that furthers your academic objective.
+Academic Training can be paid or unpaid.
+Use campus resources like the Career & Internship Center or your academic department to find training opportunities.
+Then, apply for Academic Training permission through ISS.

-Pre-authorization from ISS is always required for:
+Pre-authorization from ISS is always required.

 When to Apply & Time Limits